In Association with Amazon.com

 Eyvind Johnson (1900-1976)

-Eyvind Johnson was born at Saltsjobaden in Norrbotten, in northern Sweden.
-When his father, a laborer on the Lapland iron ore railroad, suffered from mental breakdown, Eyvind's mother entrusted her son's upbringing to relatives.
-At the age of thirteen., Johnson left school and earned his living in odd jobs, mainly as a lumberjack, but also as a sawmill worker, and a locomotive cleaner.
+At the age of thirteen, Johnson left school and earned his living from odd jobs, mainly as a lumberjack, but also as a sawmill worker, a locomotive cleaner, and a silent-film projectionist in a movie theater.
 Johnson educated himself by reading and in 1919 he settled in Stockholm, where he was for a short time at LM Ericsson's workshop.
-With some other aspiring young writers he founded the magazine Vår Nutid and wrote for the magazine Brand.
+With some other aspiring young writers he founded the magazine Vår Nutid and contributed to the anarchist magazine Brand.
 He also participated actively in politics and trade unionism.
 In 1924 he broke with Socialism – the year marked also the beginning of his career as a writer.
 Uneployed, he decided to leave Sweden.

-Johnson's first books appeared in the 1920s, among them Timans och rättfärdigheten (1925), Stad i mörker (1927), which pursued two intertwining stories, and Stad i ljus (1928), about an author starving in Paris.
-These early efforts showed the influence of Hamsun and expressionism.
+Johnson's early books, Timans och rättfärdigheten (1925), Stad i mörker (1927), which pursued two intertwining stories, and Stad i ljus (1928), about an author starving in Paris, drew on Hamsun and expressionism.
 Minnas (1928), which shows Johnson's familiarity with Freud's theory on repression, used the inner monologue, quite new in Sweden at that time.
 Although Johnson's books inspired discussion about modernism, they were not widely read.
-In 1927 Johnson married Aase Christiansen and returned to Sweden in 1930 as an established writer and the most important representative of experimental novel of his generation.
-Avsked till Hamlet (1930) began the series of five books about Mårten Torpare, a character with a background like the author's own.
-Mårten also learns to reject his ambivalence toward his simple past.
-Regn i gryningen (1933) was concerned with boring office jobs.
+In 1927 Johnson married Aase Christoffersen (she died in 1938), whom he had first met in Paris.
+Their son Tore (1928-1980) became a photographer.

-Jan Troell's faithful film adaptation of Här har du ditt liv premiered in July 1966.
+Jan Troell's faithful film adaptation of Här har du ditt liv (Here Is Your Life) premiered in July 1966.
 At that time it was the longest feature film made in Sweden.
 A critical success, it marked the breakthrough of Troell career as a director.
-Johnson also was happy with the screen version of his book.
+Johnson also was happy with this screen version of his book.
 The tile factory in the film was the same factory where Johnson had worked at the age of 14.
 Following the shock of the assassination of Prime Minister Olof Palme, STV (the Swedish public service television company) broadcasted the film on May 1, 1968, instead of the scheduled humor programs.

 Increasingly disturbed by the rising totalitarianism in the 1930s, Johnson worked actively against the onslaught of Nazism and helped establish a link between Resistance in Norway and Sweden.
 In Nattövning (1938), portraying a group of Swedish Nazis, Johnson's alter ego, Mårten Torpare, gives his account of the times.
 Soldatens återkomst (1940) depicted the fate of a Swedish volunteer who had fought dictatorship in Spain.
 "One should prevent others from killing," says Mårten.

-After his first wife died in 1938, Johnson married Cilla Frankenhauser, With her he collaborated in translating writers such as Albert Camus, Anatole France, Jean-Paul Sartre and Eugène Ionesco.
-During World War II Johnson coedited with Willy Bradt the newspaper Et Handslåg for the Norwegian resistance and wrote the Krilon trilogy (Grupp Krilon, 1941; Krilons resa, 1942, and Krilon själv, 1943).
 The work, which weaves together fictional, allegorical, and symbolic levels, condemns Nazi oppression and explores the controversial policy of Swedish neutrality during the war.
 In the story a real-estate broker, Krilon, represents Western democratic values.
 He establishes a discussion group with his friends and tries to keep it together as a counterforce against totalitarian and corporative pressures.
 Their enemies are Jekau and Staph, representing the Soviet Union ("tjekan") and Hitler's Germany (Gestapo).
 The Swedish- American Frank Lind symbolizes Franklin D. Roosevelt and the U.S. At the same time their struggle is an allegory of the events of World War II and the battle between idealism and corruption.

 In 1947, Johnson condemned Bolshevism in a radio speech, when the Soviet Union celebrated the October Revolution: "Similarities between a Communist state and a Nationalist or Fascist state are greater than differences.
 The both rule by clichés and blood."
-Strändernas svall (1946, Eng. tr.
-Return to Ithaca) was a realistic retelling of Homer's Odyssey, but illustrated the moral dilemma after World War II – does good ends justify the means?

 "Man kan säga vad som helst on Amerika tämligen ostraffat, men till sist kommer man fram till att USA:s styrka är den för närvarande enda fullviktiga garanten för vår egen trygghet.
 Om Amerika är starkt - och med det västerlandet – betyder det för oss att vi ännu har möjligheten till vår folkliga självbestämmanderätt kvar.
 Ifall den styrkan mattas eller drar sig tillbaka i isolationism, återtsår oss det andra: att omfattas av, pressas in i en östlig världs intressen, att bli provinsen eller guvernementet Sverige i protektoratet Europa.
 Förebilden är de so kallade folkdemokratierna med så kallade folkdomstolar inför vilka själva tanken på västerländsk demokrati betraktas som ett grov brott, som lands- och statsfientlig verksamhet, värd dödsstraff." (first published in Stockholms-Tidningen, on March 13, 1951)

-At age 46 Johnson began to write historical novels.
-Among them is Drömmar om rosor och eld (1949, Eng. tr.
-Dreams of Roses and Fire), which took place in Cardinal Richelieu's 17th-century France and looked at political trials and executions through the witchcraft trial of Urbain Grainier.
-The process also inspired Aldous Huxley's The Devils of Loudun (1952).
 Molnen över Metapontion (1957) combined three levels of time: the tale of Themestogenes from Xenophon's Anabasis with a Swedish survivor of a German concentration camp, and his visit to the places out of Anabasis.
 The story moves back and forth between four time levels, between events that happened 2,300 years ago and were retold by the Greeks, the concentration camps, and the 1950s.
 This narrative method was also used in Några steg mot tystnaden (1973), a novel about captives of the past.
 Livsdagen lång (1964) was an eight-episode chronicle spanning the 9th to 16th cs.

-For further reading: Eyvind Johnson by Jørgen Claudi (1947); 'An Interview with Eyvind Johnson' by L. S. Dembo and Eyvind Johnson, Contemporary Literature, Vol. 12, No. 3 (Summer, 1971); Eyvind Johnson by G.K.
-Orton (1972); The Ulysses Theme by W.B.
-Stanford (1963); Den tidlösa historien by S. Bäckman (1975); Eyvind Johnson's historiska romaner by O. Meyer (1977); Romantikern Eyvind Johnson by Thure Stenström (1978); Hamlet i klasskampen by Nils Schwartz (1979); 'Johnson, Eyvind' by G.O.
-[Gav Columbia Dictionary of Modern European Literature, ed. by Jean-Albert Bédé and William B. Edgerton (1980); Myt och verklighet.
-Berättandets problem i Eyvind Johnsons roman Strändernas svall by Merete Mazzarella (1981); A History of Scandinavian Literature, 1870-1980, by Sven H. Rossel (1982); Eyvind Johnson och Djävulen by Mona Kårsnäs (1984); Norrbottningen som blev europé by Örjan Lindberger (1986); Människan i tiden by Örjan Lindberger (1990); A History of Swedish Literature, edited by Lars G. Warme (1996, pp. 349-353); 'Johnson, Eyvind,' in Encyclopedia of World Literature in the 20th Century, Vol. 2, ed. by Steven R. Serafin (1999); 'Eyvind Johnson and the History of Europe: Many Times in One Place' by Rolf Hugoson, in The Idea of Europe in Literature, edited by Susanne Fendler, Ruth Wittinger (1999); Berättaren Eyvind Johnson by Örjan Lindberger (1999); Eyvind Johnson och Norrbotten by Kjell Lundholm (2000); Eyvind Johnson: bibliografi by Per-Olof Mattsson (2000); Essays on Thorkild Björnvig, Eyvind Johnson, Harry Martinson and Erik Lindegren by Walter W. Nelson (2011); Omvägar till sanningen: nya perspektiv på Eyvind Johnsons författarskap, edited by Christer Johansson & Anders Lindström (2015); Det materialiserade ordet: medium och mening i Eyvind Johnsons författarskap by Christer Johansson (2021)
+For further reading: Eyvind Johnson by Jørgen Claudi (1947); 'An Interview with Eyvind Johnson' by L. S. Dembo and Eyvind Johnson, Contemporary Literature, Vol. 12, No. 3 (Summer, 1971); Eyvind Johnson by G. K. Orton (1972); The Ulysses Theme: A Study in the Adaptability of a Traditional Hero by W. B. Stanford (1963); Den tidlösa historien by Stig Bäckman (1975); Eyvind Johnsons historiska romaner: analyser av språksyn och världssyn i fem romaner by Ole Meyer (1977); Romantikern Eyvind Johnson by Thure Stenström (1978); Hamlet i klasskampen: en ideologikritisk studie i Eyvind Johnsons 20-talsromaner by Nils Schwartz (1979); 'Johnson, Eyvind' by G.O.
+[Gavin Orton], Columbia Dictionary of Modern European Literature, ed. by Jean-Albert Bédé and William B. Edgerton (1980); Myt och verklighet.
+Berättandets problem i Eyvind Johnsons roman Strändernas svall by Merete Mazzarella (1981); A History of Scandinavian Literature 1870-1980 by Sven H. Rossel (1982); Eyvind Johnson och Djävulen by Mona Kårsnäs (1984); Norrbottningen som blev europé: Eyvind Johnsons liv och författarskap till och med Romanen om Olof by Örjan Lindberger (1986); Människan i tiden: Eyvind Johnsons liv och författarskap 1938-1976 by Örjan Lindberger (1990); A History of Swedish Literature, ed. by Lars G. Warme (1996, pp. 349-353); 'Johnson, Eyvind,' in Encyclopedia of World Literature in the 20th Century, Vol. 2, ed. by Steven R. Serafin (1999); 'Eyvind Johnson and the History of Europe: Many Times in One Place' by Rolf Hugoson, in The Idea of Europe in Literature, edited by Susanne Fendler, Ruth Wittinger (1999); Berättaren Eyvind Johnson: En kort vägledning by Örjan Lindberger (1999); Eyvind Johnson och Norrbotten by Kjell Lundholm (2000); Eyvind Johnson: bibliografi by Per-Olof Mattsson (2000); Essays on Thorkild Björnvig, Eyvind Johnson, Harry Martinson and Erik Lindegren by Walter W. Nelson (2011); Omvägar till sanningen: nya perspektiv på Eyvind Johnsons författarskap, edited by Christer Johansson & Anders Lindström (2015); Det materialiserade ordet: medium och mening i Eyvind Johnsons författarskap by Christer Johansson (2021)

 Selected works: